adellantado/daily_tricks_bot/README.md

 - **Automated Tip Generation**: Uses OpenAI's GPT-4-turbo to generate daily tips.
 - **Unique Content**: Ensures tips are unique by leveraging FAISS for similarity checks.
-- **Multi-Channel Support**: Sends tips to dedicated Telegram channels for Python, JavaScript/TypeScript, and Trading.
+- **Multi-Channel Support**: Sends tips to dedicated Telegram channels for Python, JavaScript/TypeScript, Blockchain and Trading.
 - **Customizable Levels**: Tips are categorized into Basic, Advanced, and Professional levels.

 ## Channels